-- 1. In the Operations console, on the Go menu, click Authoring. - 2.
-In the Authoring workspace, expand the Management Pack Templates node, right-click Amazon Web Services, and then click Add Monitoring Wizard. - 3.
+- 1. In the System Center Operations Manager Operations Console, on the Go menu, click Authoring. - 2.
+In the Authoring workspace, expand the Management PackTemplates node, right-click Amazon Web Services, and then click Add Monitoring Wizard. - 3.
 In the Add Monitoring Wizard, in the Select the monitoring type list, select Amazon Web Services, and then click Next. - 4.
 On the General Properties page, in the Name box, enter a name (for example, "My AWS Resources").
 In the Description box, enter a description. - 5.
 In the Select destination management pack list, select an existing management pack (or click New to create one) where you want to save the settings.
 Click Next.